openshift/training/14-Lifecycle-Pre-and-Post-Deployment-Hooks.md

 in your repo.
 Without that file, the migration does nothing, which produces no output.

+****

-For giggles, you can even talk directly to the database on its service IP/port using the `mysql` client and the environment variables (you would need the `mysql` package installed on your master, for example).
+Another way to validate the migration is to talk directly to the database on its service IP/port using the `mysql` client and the environment variables (you would need the `mysql` package installed on your master, for example).

 As `alice`, find your database:

     [alice@ose3-master beta4]$ osc get service
-    NAME       LABELS    SELECTOR        IP(S)            PORT(S)
+    NAME               CLUSTER_IP       EXTERNAL_IP   PORT(S)    SELECTOR                                                 AGE
-    database   <none>    name=database   172.30.108.133   5434/TCP
+    database           172.30.223.253   <none>        3306/TCP   name=database                                            2h
-    frontend   <none>    name=frontend   172.30.229.16    5432/TCP
+    ruby-hello-world   172.30.234.149   <none>        8080/TCP   app=ruby-hello-world,deploymentconfig=ruby-hello-world   2h

+You can double check your environment variables from the web UI or from the CLI, as `alice`, using:

+    oc env dc/database --list
+    # deploymentconfigs database, container mysql
+    MYSQL_USER=redhat
+    MYSQL_PASSWORD=redhat
+    MYSQL_DATABASE=mydb

 Then, somewhere inside your OpenShift environment, use the `mysql` client to connect to this service and dump the table that we created:

-    mysql -u userJKL \
+    mysql -uredhat -predhat \
-      -p 5678efgh \
-      -h 172.30.108.133 \
+    -h 172.30.223.253 \
-      -P 5434 \
-      -e 'show tables; describe sample_table;' \
+    -e 'show tables; describe sample_table;' mydb
-      root
     +-------------------+
     | Tables_in_root    |
     +-------------------+